Tawnygoody/Tarmachan/README.md

 #### Icons

-- Ive made use of icons in various section on the site.
+- I've made use of icons in various sections on the site.
 They have been used for navigation (on larger devices), social media links, wishlist, product tags and stars.
 All icons have been obtained from FontAwesome.

 # Information Architecture